 British citizens arriving in Spain after 1 January 2021

-As non-EU citizens, UK nationals including property owners are restricted to spending 90 days out of a rolling 180 day period in Gran Canaria or elsewhere in the European Union.
+As non-EU citizens, UK tax residents including property owners are restricted to spending 90 days out of a rolling 180 day period in Gran Canaria or elsewhere in the European Union.
 If you overstay this period without getting a Visa, you can be fined and/ or denied entry the next time you try and enter the EU.

 UK citizens must now have six months validity left on their passport to travel to Spain and the Canary Islands.